-Our chart at the top of this post shows the constellation Leo the Lion and the Coma star cluster at roughly 9 p.m. local time (10 p.m. local daylight saving time).
+Our chart at the top of this post shows the constellation Leo the Lion and the Coma star cluster for roughly 10 p.m. local time.
 In ancient times, the Coma star cluster represented the Lion’s tufted tail.
 It is a beautiful cluster, well worth taking the time to pick out in the night sky.
 You can see Leo from the suburbs, but you’ll need a dark sky to find the cluster.
 In mid-evening now, as seen from mid-northern latitudes in the Northern Hemisphere, the constellation of the Lion will be high in the southern sky.
-You’ll see the Lion at nightfall, too, though more in the southeast.
+You’ll see the Lion at nightfall, too, though more in the southeast portion of sky.

 We’ll talk more about the star cluster shortly, but first here’s how to spot Leo.
 Notice the chart at right.
 A line between the two outer stars in the Bowl of the Big Dipper always points toward Leo.
 Two distinctive star patterns make the Lion fairly easy to identify.
 Leo’s brightest star – the sparkling blue-white gem Regulus – marks the bottom of a backward question mark of stars known as The Sickle.
 A triangle of stars highlights the Lion’s hindquarters and tail.
 If you see a Lion in this pattern of stars, the Sickle outlines the Lion’s mane.
 The triangle, meanwhile, marks the back side of Leo.
 Denebola, the name of the outermost star in this rear triangle of Leo, is an Arabic term meaning the Lion’s Tail.